 A 2021 review study led by researchers from the University of Illinois Chicago, analysed over 25 intermittent fasting research studies and found it to be a safe diet therapy, capable of improving several markers of metabolic health and producing clinically significant weight loss.
 Other health benefits, such as improved appetite regulation and positive changes in the gut microbiome, were also demonstrated.

 There’s also good news when it comes to diabetes.
-‘Some of the strongest research for fasting is around the potential to reduce insulin resistance and lower the risk of type 2 diabetes,’ Rob says.
+‘Some of the strongest research for fasting is around the potential to reduce insulin resistance and lower the risk of type 2 diabetes,’ says Hobson.
 ‘Other potential benefits include reducing oxidative stress and inflammation in the body (both of which increase ageing), lowering heart disease risk factors and protecting brain health.’

 Does fasting work?
 The case against…

 Whilst current scientific studies on fasting look encouraging, we’re still really just starting to uncover the answers to the question of does fasting work to support overall health and weight management.

 Despite the fact that people have practiced fasting for centuries, usually for religious or ritualistic reasons, there are still a limited number of human research studies, which makes application of data difficult.
 Plus, research published in the Canadian Medical Association Journal suggests that whilst many diet and exercise trends have legitimate scientific claims, there can be a tendency for facts to get distorted when these trends achieve mainstream acceptance.
 According to the research, benefits can become blown out of proportion and risks downplayed as science takes a back seat to marketing.